Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 	Starting with the Speaker and following the Rotation Cycler (ignoring the surrendering player), each player will choose a fleet or planet *(except the capital planet)* of the surrendering player that will be bid upon.

 	After a fleet or planet has been chosen, starting with the player that chose and following the Rotation Cycler (again, ignoring the surrendering player), each player may either place a bid of influence or withdraw from this bidding.
 Repeat this until only one player has not withdrawn: this player wins this bidding.
 The winner of a bidding must spend as many influence as her bid, and takes control of the fleet or planet (including the units on it, but exhausted) that was bid upon.
 	Note that the player that chose *must* place a bid on her first turn (but she can bid 0), and that no player may place a bid she could not afford to pay later.
+Also, as an exception to the [Fleet Supply](#user-content-FleetSupply) rule, players *are* allowed to take control via this process of a fleet that would put them in violation of their Fleet Supply (they still have to destroy ships to comply with Flet Supply afterwards).

 	Repeat this process until all the fleets and planets (except the capital planet) of the surrendering player have been attributed to other players.
 7. **Elimination:**
-	Finally, the surrendering player is *eliminated* (follow the [elimination procedure](#user-content-Elimination)), with the exception that her Trade Agreements stay open as long as she controls at least one planet.
+	Finally, the surrendering player is *eliminated* (follow the [elimination procedure](#user-content-Elimination)), with the exception that the Trade Agreements she had with other players stay open until the capital planet is lost (or until her trade partners perform [Hostile Acts](#user-content-HostileAct) against the capital planet).

+***Note:*** *The capital planet and its units (until they are taken over or destroyed) are to be considered by the remaining players as belonging to an opponent that has the same technologies, racial abilities and racial upgrades the surrendering player had.
+They systematically use any effects they have to, but none that are optional, except the [Space Cannon](#user-content-SpaceCannon_unitAbility) ability which they use whenever they can.*

 ### Elimination<a name="Elimination"></a>